 A wide range of independent clubs exist within the antique, classic, and contemporary community that cater to the specific interests of those who own or maintain particular aircraft.

-A special location is reserved each year at EAA AirVenture Oshkosh and Sun ‘n Fun for the Type Clubs to display information and answer questions.
+A special location is reserved each year at EAA AirVenture Oshkosh for the Type Clubs to display information and answer questions.

 If you’re interested in exhibiting your type club during AirVenture Oshkosh, or to contact the current exhibitor of your favorite type, please contact me using the link below.

-Steve Krog, Type Club Chair.
-(To contact Steve, click here.)
+— Charlie Waterhouse, Type Club Chair.
+(To contact Charlie, click here.)

 Thanks, and see you at Oshkosh!

-During the EAA AirVenture Oshkosh, come to the Type Club Headquarters in the Vintage Hangar about 100 feet south of the VAA Red Barn.
-There you’ll find representatives of many Type Clubs.
+During the EAA AirVenture Oshkosh, visit the Type Clubs in the Vintage Hangar about 100 feet south of the VAA Red Barn.
+There you’ll find representatives of many vintage Type Clubs.